mingjia0511/quantmas/problems/year_5/problem.md

 The market has stabilized after Year 4's volatility.
 Clear winners and losers have emerged.
 Your job: maximize returns in this new reality.

 ## 📊 Challenge Files & Info - Two Possible Scenarios!

+**🗳️ How to Know Which Scenario:** The challenge organizers will announce the election winner at the start of Year 5.
+Use the corresponding data folder for your solution.

 ### 🎅 Scenario 1: If Santa Claus Wins (`santa_wins/`)
 *"Cozy Christmas Values Reign Supreme!"*

 **📁 New/Modified Files:**
 - 📈 `valuations.csv` - Boosted valuations (+30%) for Residential/Commercial in Frostpeak/Mistletoe Meadows
 - 💸 `tax_rates.csv` - Reduced tax rates (-25%) for Residential/Commercial assets
 - 🗺️ `regional_tax_rates.csv` - Reduced rates (-25%) for Frostpeak/Mistletoe Meadows regions